Return to top

 Print Recipe

-This easy Vegan Pozole is a delicious Mexican stew that is packed full of flavor.
+This easy vegan pozole with pinto beans is a delicious Mexican stew that has so much flavor.
 Ready in just 30 minutes, with rich spices, crunchy veggies, and chewy hominy – this healthy soup is perfect for a quick one-pot meal.

 Prep Time5 minutes